 Definition 3: An SRT of a Set S of a.a.
-3-SAT-CNF-clauses is called sequentially-ordered if every Clause-Set in any non-leaf node of the SRT has only one clause or its derivation or has the form: $S=\{C_i, C_j, C_k, ..., C_m\}$ for some i < j < k < ... < M, M number of clauses in S, where C_x 's are clauses or derivations of clauses in S.
+3-SAT-CNF-clauses is called sequentially-ordered if every Clause-Set in any non-leaf node of the SRT has only one clause or its derivation or has the form: $S=\{C_i, C_j, ..., C_M\}$ for some i < j < .... < M, M number of clauses in S, where $C_x$ 's are clauses or derivations of clauses in S.

 Definition 4: An SRT of a Set S of 3-SAT-CNF-clauses is called strongly ordered (s.o.) if every Clause-Set formed during resolution is linearly ordered (l.o.).
 In that case the Set S is also called strongly ordered.
-Strongly ordered Sets are always linearly ordered whereby the inverse is not always the case, i.e., some l.o.
-Sets may have Clause-Sets in their IRTs which are not l o literals are replaced by TRUE or FALSE in their respective Clause-Sets.
-The common-node [q] contains the first appearance of its name literal (NL) q in all branches of the SRT containing [x],[y],[z],...
+Strongly ordered Sets are always linearly ordered whereby the inverse is not always the case, i.e., some s.o.
+Sets may have Clause-Sets in their IRTs which are not l.o.